 However, there are shonky operators who promise the world without the power to deliver.
 Anyone who advertises their services saying they can give you sure-fire access to publishers is almost certainly someone who can't.
-Those who have the power don't make a show of it; they have a reputation to maintain, and can't afford to promise that they'll recommend every MS-or even most MSS-they look at.
-Check an assessor's background to see if they've worked for a publishing house in a relevant editorial position for a significant period of time - that's the ideal.
+Those who have the power don't make a show of it; they have a reputation to maintain, and can't afford to promise that they'll recommend every MS-or even most MSS-they assess.

+Check out an assessor's background.
+Have they worked for a publishing house in a relevant editorial position for a significant period of time?